 However, using the untypical font requires extra effort.
 You need to either search for them in the default fonts library or download and install them separately for each computer where you work with PowerPoint or embed them in PPTX files (which can be tricky, read postscript).

 Anyway, the visual result can be worth the effort.

-Consider our four fonts recommendations:
+Consider our six handwritten fonts recommendations:

 Further articles on presentation graphics